21st of the 1st month 2020/2021.

 Yet what we take note of, on this day, as a parable of timing, is that a conditional promise was given to Yisra’ĕl!

-We have a deliverance to work out, with fear and trembling, and to do that, we are to be on guard against bitterness and rebellion against His Word.
+We have a deliverance to work out, with fear and trembling, and to do that, we are to be on guard against bitterness and rebellion against His Word and we are to learn from the examples that we have been given in Scripture.

 They had been delivered, and here, symbolically on this 7th day, they were given a clear conditional clause, to which they would swear to guard to do!